List of Pretty Little Liars characters: Main characters

 The following list features characters that are considered fundamental to the series' storylines, consisting of the central group deemed as "the Liars" and the main antagonist "A."

 Spencer Hastings

 Considered the "de facto leader" of the group, Spencer Hastings, portrayed by Troian Bellisario, is intelligent, extremely ambitious, and strives for perfection in everything she does in an attempt to live up to the high expectations of her parents.
 Spencer's biggest rival is her older sister, Melissa, and the two are constantly fighting over something.
 Their relationship is often strained by the fact that Spencer has a habit of crushing on Melissa's boyfriends.
 In the first season, she begins a relationship with fellow student and strained Rosewood student Toby Cavanaugh.
-Throughout the series, Spencer is revealed to be the biological daughter of Mary Drake and the sister of Charlotte Drake.
+Throughout the series, Spencer is revealed to be the biological daughter of Mary Drake, the sister of Charlotte Drake and twin sister of Alex Drake.

 Aria Montgomery

 Considered the "alternative" one of the group, Aria Montgomery, portrayed by Lucy Hale, is more outgoing in fashion and what she sees as acceptable behavior.
 She moves back to Rosewood with her family after living in Iceland for a year.
 Before Alison's death, she and Alison discovered that Aria's father was having an affair with one of his former students, Meredith, who became his coworker at Hollis College.
 Alison encourages Aria to tell her mother the truth, but instead, Aria reluctantly agrees to keep her father's secret.
 On top of that, she finds herself involved with her high school English teacher, Ezra Fitz, after making out with him in a pub bathroom and discovering he was her English teacher on the first day of school.